Exostellar-Labs/docs/usage/config.toml-user-guide.md

 `ssm_root` - (optional) The root path and region for loading xspot configurations from AWS SSM parameter store\
 Note that the parameter store parameters will override the local configuration if this value is set to a non-empty string.\
-Parameters inside the store need to follow the same hiarachy as the configuration file, for example: ${ssm\_root}/scheduler/scheduler\_enabled, ${ssm\_root}/aws/ami, please refer to X-Spot Installation Guide for more information.
+Parameters inside the store need to follow the same hiarachy as the configuration file, for example: ${ssm\_root}/scheduler/scheduler\_enabled, ${ssm\_root}/aws/ami, please refer to Compute Optimizer Installation Guide for more information.

 example: "/", "/xspot", "/path/to/xspot/parameters/"